Ask Question

 bullet

 DNA stands for Deoxyribonucleic acid.
-It is the "instruction manual" for the manufacture of cell proteins that determine cell structure and activity.
+It is the "instruction manual" for the manufacture of cell proteins that determine cell structure and activity, including growth and survival.

 DNA exists in all cells except mature erythrocytes.